thecodereaper/azure-functions-with-autofac/README.md

-# Azure functions with Autofac and CosmosDB
+# Azure functions (v1) with Autofac and CosmosDB

-A project demonstrating serverless architecture using Azure Functions, Autofac and CosmosDB.
+A project demonstrating serverless architecture using Azure Functions (v1), Autofac and CosmosDB.